16 Questions to Ask When Evaluating New Project Requests

 8. Is the project complex or high-risk?

-9. Do the risks outweigh benefits?
+9. Do the risks outweigh the benefits?

 10. Is the risk management process clearly defined?